roman-milk/roman-milk.github.io/vanessas-dissonance.md

  The man must have known exactly how humiliating the scene must have been for the clubwhore as he slowly walked along all tables in wiggly lines making sure that every guest got a good look at the fuckpony chained to his cock.

  The exertion of being dragged through the entire club made Vanessa choke and gag even harder causing her to fill the club room with pitiful throat noises.
-Report_Story #5